Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Vectors

 next, the second equation implies that

 etc. Altogether, there are six solutions,

 defining $\mathbf{s}=(x_{1},x_{2},y_{1},y_{2})$.

-Since the degrees of the polynomials ${\cal G}$ in Eqs. (\ref{GB1-4}) does not exceed three, we are able to obtain analytic expressions for its solutions.
-This, however, is a fortunate coindicence due to the simplicity of the problem: in general, we will need to determine the roots of higher-order polynomials (cf. the example presented in Sec. \ref{fourierind=6}) which requires numerical methods.
+Since the degrees of the polynomials ${\cal G}$ in Eqs. (\ref{GB1-4}) do not exceed three, we are able to obtain analytic expressions for its solutions.
+This, however, is a fortunate coincidence due to the simplicity of the problem: in general, we will need to determine the roots of higher-order polynomials (cf. the example presented in Sec. \ref{fourierind=6}) which requires numerical methods.
 The resulting complications will be discussed in Sec. \ref{numeric approx}.

 \paragraph{4.
 List all MU vectors}

 Upon substituting the solutions $\mathbf{s}_a$ to $\mathbf{s}_f$ into (\ref{para vec}), one obtains six vectors

 which are MU with respect to the columns of both the matrices $I$ and $F_{3}$.
 No other vectors with this property exist, leaving us with $v_a, \ldots, v_f$, as the only candidates for the columns of additional MU Hadamard matrices.